 In the first quarter of 2014, and following the “restructuring” of GES, ESFG's announcements of January 23, 2014, announced that it had undergone changes in its reference shareholder structure.
 Then there is another of 25 March 2014, reporting the postponement of the approval of its accounts to 2013 and the need to set up a provision in the probable amount of 700 million euros.
 This generated discontent among the representatives of the PDVSA group.
 In a statement of 23 January 2014, they learned that, following the “restructuring” of GES, their investments in ESI debt are no longer directly guaranteed by its participation in ESFG's share capital, which was now in the consolidation perimeter of Rioforte .

-Ricardo Salgado and João Alexandre Silva were then faced with pressure from the decision makers of Venezuelan public companies that did not intend to be politically exposed by decisions they had taken for the management of those companies' treasury, which they then began to perceive as running the risk of losses for the possibility of non-compliance by ESI.
+Ricardo Salgado and João Alexandre Silva were then confronted with pressure from the decision makers of Venezuelan public companies who did not intend to be politically exposed by decisions they had taken for the management of those companies' treasury, which they then perceived as running the risk of losses for the possibility of non-compliance by ESI.

-“In March 2014, when the maximum amount of RFI's debt [Rioforte] was already exhausted” Ricardo Salgado was confronted with the resistance of some of the directors of RFI to authorize an increase in the company's debt beyond the limits set by the Board of Administration of February 25, 2014 and, thus, “preventing the migration of those investments from Venezuelan entities to RFI's debt to be accommodated”, refers the accusation.
+“In March 2014, when the maximum amount of indebtedness of RFI [Rioforte] was already exhausted” Ricardo Salgado was faced with the resistance of some of the directors of RFI to authorize an increase in the company's indebtedness beyond the limits set by the Board of Administration of February 25, 2014 and, thus, “preventing the migration of those investments from Venezuelan entities to RFI's debt to be accommodated”, refers the accusation.

-Resistance that endured, “even after April 11, 2014, the date on which the RFI Board of Directors approved a first increase in the company's consolidated debt ceiling”.
+Resistance that lasted, “even after April 11, 2014, the date on which the RFI Board of Directors approved a first increase in the company's consolidated debt ceiling”.

 Rioforte's CEO, João Bento, warned Manuel Fernando Espírito Santo about the company's excessive debt.
 Given the impossibility of determining the placement of additional debt by Rioforte to make advances to ESI to repay the debt placed at its maturity, Ricardo Salgado was faced with the impending default of that company and the consequent collapse of GES.